 Dan Martinets (seated) with his father, an early aviation fan.

 is where we normally put our "History in a Pecan Shell", however Granger

 presented us with a gift in the form (the rather long form) of Dan

 Martinets, who was born, and raised in Granger and has recently

 returned.
 Due to Mr. Martinets' generous gift of time and information,

 we're able to bring you much more than our usual "Nutshell" history.

 We were invited to Mr. Martinets' house, and listening to his stories

 beside you, for he was there for some of the more interesting moments.

 (See Granger Chronicles According

 to Dan Martinet.)

-Mr. Martinets, who has sometimes been known
+Mr. Martinets, who has sometimes been known as "St.

 Dan", was born in 1920, less than a year from Armistice Day, which

 For Granger was Czech community on the west side of the railroad tracks

 Dan was from the west side and spoke no English until he went to school.